-In order to prevent employers from underpaying workers, Canada established a minimum wage regulation.
+To prevent employers from underpaying workers, Canada established a minimum wage regulation.
 Dating back to the early twentieth century, each province and territory is in charge of setting a minimum wage, or the lowest amount an employer can pay.
-It helps ensure that workers are able to meet the standard cost of living.
-In the Yukon, because the labour market is limited, only a small section of the workforce was making $15 per hour or less.
-Though it represents only seven percent of the working population, minimum wage remains a relevant topic.
+It helps ensure that workers can meet the standard cost of living.

 Looking for a job?
 Check out the Canadian Job Bank.